codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

         -   The first SemVer tag in the repository since there is no previous tag to compare with.
         -   Any tag that does not have a common ancestor (commit) with its previous tag, since Pulse cannot obtain the changes between them.

-    -   Pulse associates all GitHub teams of the person who creates a Git tag with the corresponding deployment, excluding teams with less than three members.
+    -   Pulse associates all GitHub teams of the person who creates a Git tag with the corresponding deployment, excluding teams with less than two members.
 Pulse only takes changes to GitHub teams into account on Git tags created after those changes.

 -   **Don't detect deployments automatically**